cafienne/getting-started/README.md

 # Getting started with Cafienne

-This repository enables you to setup a Cafienne demo environment based on docker images of Cafienne, Cassandra, Postgres and Dex.
+This repository enables you to setup a Cafienne demo environment based on docker images of Cafienne, Cassandra, Postgres, Sqlserver and Dex.

 ## Prerequisites